 - or isoniazid on its own for six months

 Side effects of treatment

-- feeling sick or being sick
+- being sick

 - tingling or numbness in your hands or feet

-- skin rash or itchy skin
+- a rash or itchy skin

 - changes to your vision, such as blurred vision